BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Methods

 \subsubsection{Overview}

-To take advantage of both local and global representations for epitope prediction, we construct BConformeR, a dual-branch architecture adapted from Conformer \cite{Conformer21}, as shown in Table~\ref{table1}.
+To take advantage of both local and global representations for epitope prediction, we construct BConformeR, a dual-branch architecture adapted from Conformer \cite{Conformer21}.
 BConformeR consists of a shared convolutional stem, a CNN branch, a Transformer branch, Feature Coupling Units (FCUs) for bidirectional feature exchange, and two per-position classifiers (Fig.~\ref{fig2}B).
-Since our task is per-residue epitope prediction, all antigen sequences are padded to a fixed length of $L$ (\textit{e.g.}, 1024) and this length is preserved throughout the model.

-The stem consists of a 1D convolution (kernel size 7) and a 1D max pooling (kernel size 3), designed to capture contextual features for each residue.
-And the embedding dimension $C$ (\textit{e.g.}, 1280) is reduced to $C/4$ channels after the stem.
-In the first block, both branches process identical initial features and therefore no feature coupling is applied.
+Sequences are padded to match the longest length in each batch.
+The stem consists of a 1D convolution and a 1D max pooling, with the embedding dimension $C$ (\textit{e.g.}, 1152 generated by ESMC-600M) reduced to $C/4$ channels after the stem.
+Then as shown in Table~\ref{table1}, both branches process initial features and no feature coupling is applied in the first block.
 From the second block onward, FCUs are inserted to progressively fuse local and global representations.
-The input is processed by alternating CNN and Transformer blocks, where at each stage, CNN-derived local features are passed to the Transformer branch, and Transformer-derived global representations are fed back to the CNN branch.
+At each stage, CNN-derived features are passed to the Transformer branch, and Transformer-derived global representations are fed back to the CNN branch.
 The CNN branch gradually expands to $2C$ channels, and the Transformer branch maintains $D$-dimensional (\textit{e.g.}, 1536) token embeddings at the end.

 Finally, a 1D convolutional classifier and a linear classifier are applied to the outputs of the CNN and Transformer branches, respectively, producing per-residue logits $\mathbf{y}_{\text{CNN}}, \mathbf{y}_{\text{Trans}} \in \mathbb{R}^{L \times 2}$.
 These are linearly fused and converted to per-residue class probabilities using the softmax function: